michalkaszkiel/Rotational-Cipher-code-decode/README.md

 1. code()

 * takes two arguments:
-    *       string which will be decrypted,
+    *       string which will be decrypted
-    *       the offset, the shift distance chosen by an index heading left. \nEach letter is replaced by another letter of offset \nindex located a little further in the alphabet.
+    *       the offset, the shift distance chosen by an index heading left.
+            Each letter is replaced by another letter of offset index located a little further in the alphabet.

 2. decode()
 * takes two arguments: